Q&A

 Why did the British lose their empire in WW2?

-READ ALSO: What caliber do you need to kill a lion?
+READ ALSO: What do you do if someone tells you a secret?

 The British lost their empire because they won two wars with the Germans.
 By the outbreak of World War II, the British didn’t even pretend to be able to fight the Germans by themselves.
 Their strategy from the beginning was to hold on until the Americans could save them.